Luyaochen1/glabapp_deploy/README.md

 The same setup will be used for all the other applications.

 ```
+# next 3 lines is about accessin the redis server
 SECRET_KEY = 'change_it_immediately'
 CELERY_BROKER_URL = 'redis://172.17.0.7:6379/0'
 CELERY_RESULT_BACKEND = 'redis://172.17.0.7:6379/0'
+# specify where to hold the job data
 IMG_FOLDER = '/glabapp_deploy/papaya/data/'
+# these lines is help the email body to generate the correct URLs for image viewer
 SITE_URL = 'http://129.106.31.204:7605'
 EMAIL_SENDER  = 'admin@cta.uth.tmc.edu'
 ```